Plus-1000/Reconstruct-missing-areas-in-a-point-cloud-face/README.md

 Or we can observe how the  surface fitting works with an app: https://www.originlab.com/fileExchange/details.aspx?fid=282

-Any face can be described by the polynomial formula:
+Typically, a smooth surface can be described using a polynomial formula:

 <p align="center">
 <img src=https://github.com/Plus-1000/Reconstruct-missing-areas-in-a-point-cloud-face/blob/main/pic/formula.jpg width="600" >
 <b>

-The typical applications of polynomial techniques include:
+The common applications of polynomial techniques include:

 * Noise Reduction: Fit a polynomial to noisy data and use it as a smoothed representation.